DACC4/arch-bootstrap/README.md

 ## Set up the language and tty keyboard map

 Edit `/etc/locale.gen` and uncomment the entries for your locales.
 Each entry represent a language and its formats for time, date, currency and other country related settings.
 By uncommenting we will mark the entry to be generated when the generate command will be issued, but note that it won't still be active.
-In my case I will uncomment _\( ie: remove the # \)_ `en_US.UTF-8 UTF-8` and `fr_CH.UTF-8 UTF-8` because I use English as a display language and Italian for date, time and other formats.
+In my case I will uncomment _\( ie: remove the # \)_ `en_US.UTF-8 UTF-8` and `fr_CH.UTF-8 UTF-8` because I use English as a display language and Swiss French for date, time and other formats.

 ```sh
 # To edit I will use vim, feel free to use nano instead.